mdenomy/three-breaths/content/posts/redefining-relationship-with-no.md

 I am trying really hard to be more curious and open to different ideas than my own.
 That can often run contrary to what has been a pretty useful skill around keeping teams on track.
 But those two goals aren't in opposition, it's just gonna take a bit more work.

-I'll let you know how it goes
+I'll let you know how it goes.

 ## Notes